ownedbyphysics/Physics/Lorentz_Attactors/README.md

 The shape of the Lorenz attractor itself, when plotted graphically, may also be seen to resemble a butterfly.

 At the produced schemas, the different trajectories of 3 lorenzian attractors are illustrated.
 The divergence is caused by slightly differences in their starting X positions.

-📌 Bonus: While watching the schemas being created you get to listen to relaxing piano music (Can also serve as meditation :D )
+📌 Bonus: While watching the schemas being created you get to listen to relaxing piano music (Can also serve as meditation :) )

 📷 Preview